vtexdocs/help-center-content/docs/known-issues/en/the-price-filter-in-the-store-window-shows-the-lowest-price-registered-ignoring-the-sales-policy-to-which-it-is-linked.md

 ---
-title: The price filter in the store window shows the lowest price registered, ignoring the sales policy to which it is linked
+title: 'The price filter in the store window shows the lowest price registered, ignoring the sales policy to which it is linked'
 id: 1xbpUOsLDGIgqeQ6UCCgK0
 status: PUBLISHED
 createdAt: 2017-04-03T20:54:18.423Z